- Pre-Screening Procedures

 - Juilliard strongly encourages applicants to complete their uploads well in advance of application deadlines!

-- In many cases, is not necessary that the repertoire prepared for the live audition be identical to the pre-screening materials (check your department's specific requirements).
+- In many cases, it is not necessary that the repertoire prepared for the live audition be identical to the pre-screening materials (check your department's specific requirements).
 However, both the pre-screening and the live audition repertoire must meet the departmental requirements.

 - For Classical Music applicants, all works with accompaniment must be performed with piano accompaniment on the pre-screening recordings, unless otherwise specified in the pre-screening repertoire section.

 - Recordings must be genuinely performed by applicants and may not be edited, nor should any effects such as “reverb” be added.